blogtitle/blogsources/content/page/about.md

 # The authors

 ## [Anna] (https://blogtitle.github.io/authors/anna/)
 Anna is a traveler, yogi, scuba diver and many other things.
-Between her adventures she enjoys writing Go code, currently developing [Wapty](https://github.com/empijei/wapty).
+Between her adventures she enjoys writing Go code.
 She is now based in San Francisco working with Stripe's security team.

 Opinions are her own.